bigbio/pgatk/docs/pypgatk.rst

 Pypgatk: Python Tools for ProteoGenomics
 ===========================

-The Pypgatk framework and library provides a set of tools and functionalities to perform proteogenomics analysis.
+The Pypgatk framework and library provides a set of tools to perform proteogenomics analysis.
-In order to execute a task in ``pypgatk`` the user should use a ``COMMAND`` that perform the specific task and the specific task arguments/options:
+In order to execute a task in ``pypgatk`` the user should use a ``COMMAND`` to perform the specific task and specify the specific task arguments:

 .. code-block:: bash
    :linenos: